 - In one episode of Survivorman, Les Stroud is stranded on a tropical island that is utterly overrun with hordes of ship rats, against which Stroud has to build a shelter.
 Of course, this being Survivorman, he also ends up eating several of the rats.

-- In a rare friendly example of a Squeaking Carpet, an episode of Hoarders featured a man who'd let his one male and two female pet rats escape from their cage, then didn't have the heart to stop feeding the resulting horde of offspring.
+- In a rare friendly example of a Swarm of Rats, an episode of Hoarders featured a man who'd let his one male and two female pet rats escape from their cage, then didn't have the heart to stop feeding the resulting horde of offspring.
 By the time help arrived, he'd been forced out of his own house, which was completely overrun by more than 3000 drywall-gnawing, furniture-destroying rodents.
 Luckily, animal rescue shelters from all over the state were able to mobilize one of the biggest hoarding-recovery operations of all time, and all but a few severely-injured animals were shipped out to rat-lovers statewide.

 - Dollhouse.
 At the start of Season 2, a pissed-off Dr Saunders puts lab rats in Topher's cupboard, in a not-too-subtle message of what she thinks of him.
 His female assistant Ivy has to retrieve them while Topher climbs the nearest railing to get away.

 - The 1937 short story "Three Skeleton Key", by George G. Toudouze, was adapted several times for the horror/mystery anthology series "Escape" and "Suspense".
 Vincent Price starred in two of these adaptations.
 The story features three French lighthouse keepers who are trapped in their tower by a starving horde of rats.

 - In the BBC's "Dick Barton - Special Agent" (a 1972 re-recording of the lost original serial "Dick Barton and the Secret Weapon"), the heroes are lured into a room by the villain, who traps them there with a pack of bloodthirsty rats.